antronerds/r2-tutorials/docs/Graphs.md

 *Adapt and export graphs in R2*

-Visualization is one of R2's main functionalities.
-We continuously work on creating new kind of visualizations and on improving already existing ones.
-Many graphs are adaptable in a multitude of different ways, sometimes in ways that are not obvious for the user.
-This tutorial aims to provide an overview of several much used or requested graph options.
+Visualization is a key feature of R2, with an ongoing commitment to developing new types of visualizations and enhancing existing ones.
+The recently developed graphs often offer adaptability in an interactive way.
+Our latest graph developments prioritize adaptability through interactive features.
+While some graph options may not be immediately evident to users, they facilitate swift adaptability once users become familiar with how to tweak the plots.
+This tutorial aims to offer a comprehensive overview of frequently employed or requested plots, alongside lesser-known yet valuable visualization functionalities.

 ### Two types of settings: settings that need to be submitted responsive interactive settings